Famous artworks are part of U.S. petroleum history.

 Mobil’s High-Flying Trademark

-A winged neon reminder of the its oil heritage once soared above Dallas on the Magnolia Petroleum building.
+A winged neon reminder of its oil heritage once soared above Dallas on the Magnolia Petroleum building.
 Today, the carefully refurbished red-winged oil patch icon continues to be a city attraction perched on a 22-foot derrick in front of the Omni Dallas Hotel.
 Mobil Oil Company’s trademark has been a feature of Dallas since first welcoming attendees to a 1934 petroleum convention.
-It remains among the most well recognizable corporate symbols in American history.
+It remains among the most recognized corporate symbols in American history.

 Oil Art of Graham, Texas

 Depression-Era artist Alexandre Hogue’s “Oil Fields of Graham” was restored and displayed at the Old Post Office Museum & Art Center.
-One his 1937 paintings depicts a Pecos oilfield with storage tanks in the foreground and the quarters for workers in the background.
+One of his 1937 paintings depicts a Pecos oilfield with storage tanks in the foreground and the quarters for workers in the background.
 Hogue’s popular “Dust Bowl” collection was featured in Life magazine.

 Oil Town “Aero Views”